-Only a food thermometer can truly tell you when it's done.
+Only a food thermometer ($8, Amazon) can truly tell you when it's done.
 Check meat temperatures correctly by inserting the thermometer midway through the thickest part of the meat (the edges will be hotter, which won't tell you if the meat is safe to the core), Delbridge says.

 Metal thermometers are an affordable option, but they need to be calibrated daily in boiling water or the freezer.
 Delbridge prefers a digital thermometer, which guarantees temperatures without constant calibration.

-6. Packing Raw Meat With Raw Fruits and Vegetables
+11. You Pack Raw Meat With Raw Fruits and Vegetables

 Is it possible to pack raw meat and produce together without cross-contamination?
-"My advice is don't risk it.
-I don't think you should ever do it.
-It's not a good idea."
+"My advice is don't risk it," says Delbridge.
+"It's not a good idea."

 Even if everything is in separate, sealed containers with produce on top, he says it's nearly impossible to guarantee that cross-contamination didn't occur somewhere in all of the packing, traveling and moving about.

-And packing different meats in the same container is also a bad idea.
-"Chicken has to be cooked to a higher temperature than beef; so if they touch, you won't be cooking beef to a high enough temperature."
+And packing different meats in the same container is also problematic.
+"Chicken has to be cooked to a higher temperature than beef — so if they touch, you won't be cooking beef to a high enough temperature."

 Remember the last E. coli outbreak?
 The frequency of these alerts is a good reminder that sometimes, a little bit of dirt can do a lot of harm, Plowe says.

 "If you're making a salad, make sure to rinse the individual leaves, as dirt is often trapped in between, and be mindful of lemons and limes as a beverage garnish or orange slices in a sangria — the intact skin carries bacteria if not washed," she says.

 When it comes to summer barbecues, it's easy to think about food getting too warm and festering with bacteria.
 However, it's just as dangerous to let hot food cool down into the danger zone where bacteria love to multiply.

 Ideally, there's no lag time between when food is fully cooked and when someone is eating it.
 But if people aren't ready when the food is, the best option is to keep hot food on the grill, set to the side away from the coals or flame where it could overcook.